nazikonus/air-pollution-forecasting/README.md

   SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous regressors) was chosen for its ability to model seasonal trends and incorporate external variables like temperature, humidity, and wind speed.

 - **Configuration**:
-  - Order: (1, 1, 1)
+  - `order=(1, 1, 1)`: A basic ARIMA structure with 1 lag, first-order differencing, and 1 moving average term.
-  - Seasonal Order: (1, 1, 0, 12)
+  - `seasonal_order=(1, 1, 0, 12)`: Captures yearly seasonality.

-- **Exogenous Variables**:
-  Temperature, Humidity, and Wind Speed were included to improve prediction accuracy.
+  - Exogenous variables: Temperature, Humidity, and Wind Speed.

+- **Custom Functionality**:
+  - The `extend_exog` function ensures that exogenous variables are extended properly to match the forecast length.
+  - Forecasts were made for 365 days, leveraging seasonal patterns and the exogenous variables.
+  -

 ### 2. **CNN-LSTM Model**
-- **Why CNN-LSTM?**
+Why CNN-LSTM?
 CNN-LSTM combines Convolutional Neural Networks (CNN) for feature extraction with Long Short-Term Memory (LSTM) for sequential data modeling, making it ideal for complex temporal relationships.

-- **Architecture**:
+Architecture:

-  - Conv1D layer with 128 filters and kernel size of 5.
+Conv1D layer with 256 filters and kernel size of 3.

-  - Dropout layer (0.3) for regularization.
+Dropout layer (0.3) for regularization.

-  - LSTM layer with 100 units.
+Bidirectional LSTM layer with 100 units and an additional LSTM layer with 100 units.

-  - Dense layer with 1 output for regression.
+Dense layer with 1 output for regression.

-- **Training Parameters**:
+Training Parameters:

-  - Epochs: 30
+Epochs: 50

-  - Batch Size: 16
+Batch Size: 32

+Implementation Details:

+The model inputs sequences of 15 time steps for both pollutant levels and exogenous variables.

+Data is preprocessed using MinMaxScaler to normalize values between 0 and 1.

+The model was trained using the Adam optimizer and mean squared error loss function.

+Exogenous variables (e.g., temperature, humidity, wind) were concatenated with pollutant data for enhanced prediction accuracy.

 ---